Punishment: Justification of punishment

-Seriousness of a crime; punishment that fits the crime
+There are many possible reasons that might be given to justify or explain why someone ought to be punished.
+The justification of punishment has captured the interest of many philosophers throughout history including Aristotle, John Stuart Mill, Jeremy Bentham and many others.
+While some, such as Mill and Bentham, draw its explanation through utilitarian perspectives, others look at liberalism as a philosophy.
+More recently, additional approaches have been developed to justify punishment including social contract theory and restorative justice pain.

 A principle often mentioned with respect to the degree of punishment to be meted out is that the punishment should match the crime.

 One standard for measurement is the degree to which a crime affects others or society.
 Measurements of the degree of seriousness of a crime have been developed.

 A felony is generally considered to be a crime of "high seriousness", while a misdemeanor is not.

-Possible reasons for punishment

-There are many possible reasons that might be given to justify or explain why someone ought to be punished; here follows a broad outline of typical, possibly conflicting, justifications.
+Here follows a broad outline of typical, possibly conflicting, justifications.